 Health, Well-being and Cultural Heritage: Research, Evidence and Practice

-What: A free early evening briefing session on health, well-being and cultural heritage research
+On the 12 September 2017, NHSF ran a free early evening briefing session on health, well-being and cultural heritage research.

 The contribution of arts and culture to health and well-being has received considerable attention over the last ten years from researchers, funders and government.

-In collaboration with Collection Care Research at Tate, the Forum is offering a free briefing session on this contribution.
-A panel of experts will present state-of-the-art thinking on the topic, and their perspective on what needs to be better understood.
-Participants will be invited to debate what kind of evaluation and evidence is needed to fill research gaps and build the evidence base.
-We aim to ignite curiosity about how heritage science can contribute to this very active area of research and public policy interest.
+In collaboration with Collection Care Research at Tate, the Forum offered a free briefing session on this contribution.
+Following presentations from a panel of experts on state-of-the-art thinking on the topic, participants were invited to debate what kind of evaluation and evidence is needed to fill research gaps and build the evidence base.
+The event aimed ignite curiosity about how heritage science can contribute to this very active area of research and public policy interest.